lizmeister321/abunchofstuff/start_here.md

 * Despite doing a lot of address matchng work, I am pretty much garbage with **Regular Expressions**.
 This [series of web-based exercises](https://regexone.com/) was the closest I've come to actually understanding pattern strings.
 You can jump around or work from Lesson 1 on, so it's a good tool for practicing/testing code as well.

+* One project I'm working on requires parsing XML from a website and storing it to later feed through our Natural Language Processing (NLP) program.
+Alvin Alexander's blog](http://alvinalexander.com/source-code/scala-how-to-http-download-xml-rss-feed-timeout) had an easy-to-use setup to get going right away with parsing XML

+* Another resource we work with regularly in my office is **MongoDB**, which is a "NoSQL" relational database.
+I have only worked in SQL environments before, so i'm watching [this series of Back to Basics videos provided by MongoDB](https://resources.mongodb.com/getting-started-with-mongodb/back-to-basics-1-introduction-to-nosql) to get up to speed.